fallen-icarus/cardano-loans/README.md

 address.
 The borrower is able to create/update/close multiple Ask UTxOs in a single transaction;
 each Ask UTxO created/updated/closed can have different terms.

-##### Creating Ask UTxOs
+#### Creating Ask UTxOs

+At a high-level, creating Ask UTxOs involves creating Ask UTxO outputs with the desired `AskDatum`s at a specific borrower's address, and tagging them with the required beacons so that they will be broadcast to potential lenders.
+The borrower must approve this action.

-In order to successfully create an Ask UTxO, all of the following must be true:
+At a low-level, in order to successfully create an Ask UTxO, all of the following must be true:

 - The negotiation beacon smart contract must be executed as a minting policy using `CreateCloseOrUpdateAsk`.
 - The staking credential used with the `CreateCloseOrUpdateAsk` redeemer must be the one used for the Borrower ID *and* the target loan address.
 - All outputs with beacons must have exactly two kinds of beacons, with exactly one unit of each:
-    - an Ask beacon with the token name "Ask"
+    - an Ask beacon with the token name "Ask" (converted to hexidecimal)
     - a loan asset beacon with the token name corresponding to this Ask's loan asset.
-- All outputs with beacons must have a valid `AskDatum`:
+- All outputs with beacons must have a valid inline `AskDatum`:
     - `negotiationBeaconId` == the negotiation smart contract policy id
     - `activeBeaconId` == the negotiation smart contract's hard-coded active smart contract hash
     - `borrowerId` == the staking credential hash used in the `CreateCloseOrUpdateAsk` redeemer